 We are familiar with adoption through the experiences of both friends and family.
 Luke’s brother Shane joined Luke’s family through adoption and this has been a wonderful experience for everyone.

 During the past few years we have been trying to start a family.
 We have had six surgeries between us with no success.
-As we realized that we would not be able to bear a child together, we began to explore adoption as a way to have a family.
+As we realized that we will not be able to bear a child together, we began to explore adoption as a way to have a family.
 We attended an adoption conference near Boston.
 It was incredibly inspiring.
 During a lunch break, we sat in the sun overlooking a garden, and, as we talked, we realized together that adoption was to be our path.
 We left that conference feeling a sense of hope and excitement for our future and all we have to share with a child.
 We particularly like the idea of having a chance to talk with you and meet you if you are open to this idea.
-We'd like the child to have a sense of all who love and care for him or her.
+We’d like the child to have a sense of all who love and care for him or her.
 We also want to assure you of our commitment to giving your child all our love and dedication.
 We feel so grateful to you for considering adoption and also us.

 Because we work together from our home, we have the joy of getting to spend most of every day together.
 Your child will grow up knowing how much we love each other and especially how much we love him or her.
 We met while working together in the same architecture office.
 Luke invited me to lunch one day, which began the first four years of a beautiful relationship.